Gaussian Process Diffeomorphic Statistical Shape Modelling Outperforms Angle-Based Methods for Assessment of Hip Dysplasia: Discussion

 Dysplasia is a significant risk factor for the development of hip osteoarthritis \cite{Jacobsen2005}.
 There is growing evidence that surgical intervention with periacetabular osteotomy improves outcomes and reduces risk of hip OA \cite{Clohisy2009,Sohatee2020}.
 Diagnosing dysplasia can be challenging; the most common clinical methods rely on measurements made on radiographs or 2D CT projection.
 However, the measured angles are known to be sensitive to patient positioning, pelvic tilt, and the choice of $2D$ slice \cite{c8h_175976140,DeVriesZachary2021AMaS,VerhaegenJeroenC.F.2023ASAi}.
 There is a need for more robust methods for identifying individuals with dysplasia who will benefit from surgical intervention.

 In this work, we have developed a semi-automated algorithm to classify the presence of dysplasia from volumetric CT scans, using a novel Gaussian process Statistical Shape Model.
 We have demonstrated the performance of our method on a dataset of real-world patient scans, our GPDSSM model can reliably detect the presence of dysplasia.
 Furthermore, our GPDSSM method (accuracy 90.2\% and AUC 96.2\%) demonstrably improves on predictions based on classical angle measures such as AI and LCEA (accuracy 87.0\% and AUC 91.2\%), as well as traditional LDDMM-based computational anatomy methods (accuracy 88.0\% and AUC 92.7\%).
 Our model utilises the full geometry of the acetabular surface to detect variations most correlated with dysplastic status, and is not dependent on a fixed $2$D CT slice and angle of acquisition/measurement accuracy.
 The speed of inference and classification algorithm can save valuable time for clinicians, removing the need for manually marking and measuring angles, as well as improving detection accuracy.
-Given a new patient, clinicians may use our trained GPDSSM to infer dysplastic status as follows. \begin{enumerate} \item Use segmentation and isosurface extraction algorithms to segment and extract hip surface from scan. \item Use \cref{cup-extraction} to extract acetabular cups from obtained surfaces. \item Rigidly align obtained acetabula to the template of our shape model using \cref{rigid-alignment}. \item Fit latent point distribution to patient acetabular shape, using variational inference methodology of \cref{GPDSSM}. \item Use pre-trained GP classifier on latent space, to infer probability of dysplastic status. \end{enumerate}
+Given a new patient, clinicians may use our trained GPDSSM to infer dysplastic status as follows. \begin{enumerate} \item Use segmentation and isosurface extraction algorithms to segment and extract hip surface from scan. \item Use \cref{cup-extraction} to extract acetabular cups from obtained surfaces. \item Rigidly align obtained acetabula to the template of our shape model using \cref{rigid-alignment}. \item Fit latent point distribution to patient acetabular shape, using variational inference methodology of \cref{GPDSSM}. \item Use pre-trained GP classifier on latent space, to infer probability of dysplastic status. \end{enumerate} The whole process, given surface data, takes a couple of minutes, though some manual monitoring is required to ensure the algorithm correctly picks out the acetabular correctly.
+If the patient is dysplastic, one may further use the type of deformation heat-map analysis presented in \cref{visualisationsec}, for understanding the mode of disease variation in a patient scan, via the following steps. \begin{enumerate} \item Optimise for the closest control shape in latent space. \item Visualise the heat map of obtained pointwise deformation from control shape. \end{enumerate} This process and the obtained deformation map will suggest the regions of the acetabulum, most likely affected by dysplasia as understood by the model.
+The classification and deformation heatmap may be combined with expert medical knowledge in order to personalise understanding of a patient's progress, and infer potential treatment pathways.
+A particularly unique aspect of this type of visualisation is that it will enable clinicians to understand the interior shape of the acetabulum.
+Whilst it is relatively straightforward to determine how surgical correction will increase the amount of acetabular cover, the assessment of acetabular concavity is difficult with current imaging methods.
+The degree of concavity is clearly important; performing an osteotomy which brings non-conforming surfaces into contact is not desirable.
+The development of this procedure into an easily visualised and interpretable software package is needed for this methodology to be clinically accessible.